 We conduct training courses in several academic centers in the U.S. and engage key opinion leaders to support our development efforts.
-Our Bedrock technique is used in the treatment of adult spinal deformity.
-We introduced this technique in June 2019 for use in the fusion of the sacroiliac joints in conjunction with a multi-segment spinal fusion, or long construct, procedure.
-The Bedrock technique utilizes our proprietary iFuse Implants, with one implant placed across each sacroiliac joint (for a total of two implants per case) using a posterior approach, through the sacrum, across the sacroiliac joint, and into the ilium.
-The Bedrock technique differs from our traditional iFuse procedure, whereby three iFuse implants are placed across one sacroiliac joint via a lateral transarticular approach through the ilium and into the sacrum.
-The Bedrock technique is performed to increase stability at the base of a long construct.
-Biomechanical testing has shown that iFuse Implants placed in this position reduce sacroiliac joint motion by approximately 30% in conjunction with a long construct.
 Interest in the Bedrock technique among deformity surgeons, including many key opinion leaders, has provided our sales representatives with access to important academic medical centers in the U.S. This enables our representatives to train a broader group of spine surgeons, including residents and fellows at these centers, on both the Bedrock technique and minimally invasive sacroiliac fusion.
-Since the launch of Bedrock, we have conducted more than 45 training courses at academic centers in the U.S., where more than 200 surgical residents and fellows have been trained.
-We received CE mark clearance for the promotion of the Bedrock technique in Europe and we launched the promotion of this technique in select European markets
+To date, we have conducted training courses at over 100 academic centers in the U.S., where more than 600 surgical residents and fellows have been trained.

-Leverage broad coverage and reimbursement
+Leverage broad coverage